AusIMM New Zealand Branch Education Endowment Trust Scholarships

 The EET grants two types of scholarships:

-- Undergraduate BSc(Hons) project scholarships of $2000: these scholarships are awarded to students undertaking a BSc(Hons) degree in their fourth or Honours project year of their study.
-Closing date: 28 February 2017.
+- Undergraduate BSc(Hons) project scholarships of $2000: these scholarships are awarded to students undertaking a BSc(Hons) degree in their fourth or Honours project year of their study, or a suitable Postgraduate Diploma qualification.
+Closing date: 28 February 2020.

 In addition to the EET postgraduate scholarships there are two awards with a value of $1000 each which are for outstanding candidates applying for the EET Postgraduate Scholarship, meeting the following criteria (there is no separate application for these awards):